CylonicRaider/basebot/MANUAL.md

-The best source of documentation about the library (I know about) is [the library itself](basebot.py); read its inline docs for further information, your use your favorite documentation generator.
+The best source of documentation about the library (I know about) is [the library itself](basebot.py); read its inline docs for further information, or use your favorite documentation generator.

 ### Alternative sites